we-are-va/we-are-va.github.io/thankyou.md

 ---
-title: Thank you
+title: Thanks
-heading: Thank you
+heading: We've recieved your enquiry.
+Someone will be in touch shortly.
-layout: page
+layout: thanks
 hero_image: ''
 hero_video: ''

 ---
-## thankyou for your enquiry